JakobTimmermann/WebDevBootcamp/README.md

 ```js
 export function getDay () {...};
 ```
+# Usufull packages (and what I used them for)
+- [Lodash](https://lodash.com/): A modern JavaScript utility library delivering modularity, performance & extras.
+So far I used it to convert strings into lowercase.
 # Web-Layout
 ### CSS Flexbox
 <img src="css-flexbox.png" alt= “” width="70%" height="70%" style="width: calc(25rem + 10vw) ">